 Natura 2000 sites cover one-fifth of the land territory in the EU and the Natura 2000 network includes most areas of highest biodiversity value.

-- The Biogeographical Process is a practical framework for networking and knowledge building between the Member States and all stakeholders – it aims to strengthen implementation of Natura 2000 and achieve favourable conservation status for habitats and species of Community importance.
+- Aims to strengthen implementation of Natura 2000 and achieve favourable conservation status for habitats and species of Community importance.

-- The Process is central to achieving Targets 1 and 2 of the Biodiversity Strategy and has an important contribution to make to the other targets.
+- It is central to achieving Targets 1 and 2 of the Biodiversity Strategy and has an important contribution to make to the other targets.

 - Namely, for instance: the management and restoration agendas for Natura 2000 are key priorities – they require new know-how and practical measures to achieve the EU 2020 Biodiversity Strategy targets.